Why annuities are in demand

 Retirement products for uncertain times

 A chief reason for surging annuity sales is the roller-coaster US economy of the past few years.
-It’s no surprise that the last annuity sales record was set in response to the global financial crash of 2007-2008, which put the US economy into economic free-fall and led to the loss of $17 trillion in household wealth.3,4
+It’s no surprise that the last annuity sales record was set in response to the global financial crisis of 2008, which put the US economy into an economic free-fall and led to the loss of $17 trillion in household wealth.3,4

 Stability amidst a changing retirement landscape

+The traditional definition of retirement is changing as life expectancy increases, people work longer, and retirement income sources change.
 Traditional defined benefit pension plans used to be commonplace.
 At retirement, an employee received a lifetime annuity from their employer, typically based on years of service and final salary.
-But pensions virtually disappeared in the 1980s, replaced by 401(k) plans funded by employee contributions.
-Money in a 401(k) plan can grow tax-free or tax-deferred depending on the plan, but contributions are limited by IRS rules.8,9
+But since 1980 the number of people with pensions has decreased by 60%, replaced by 401(k) plans funded by employee contributions.6 Money in a 401(k) plan can grow tax-free or tax-deferred depending on the plan, but contributions are limited by IRS rules.7,8

 A major consideration with certain annuities is the lack of liquidity or on-going access to your premium.
 You may surrender an annuity at any time, but, depending on the contract, a surrender charge may be applied.
 Some annuities may also require an annual fee or fees for optional contract features.

-With the shift from traditional pension plans to 401(k)s, annuities may offer a way to recreate that dependable, pension-like income stream.
-This feature can help reassure consumers seeking financial stability amidst a changing retirement landscape.
+With the shift from traditional pension plans to 401(k)s, annuities may offer a way to replicate that dependable income stream associated with pensions.
+This feature can help reassure people seeking financial stability amidst a changing retirement landscape.

 Annuities can be a key retirement planning tool, but choosing the right type of policy and customizing it to your needs is a complex undertaking.
 Consult with a financial professional to explore your annuity options and be sure to work with an insurance company that is financially stable.